andrescuello7/operating-systems-in-c/README.md

 This course provides a practical introduction to how operating systems work, with emphasis on:

 - Memory Management
-- Pointers and Dynamic Allocation
+- Process in system
+- Pipes
-- Processes and Multithreading
+- Threads
-- File Systems and I/O
+- File Systems
-- Scheduling and Synchronization
-- System Calls and Interfacing with the Kernel

 ---